The 7 Jobs of the Silent -e Rule

 • breathe

-The following are some words that are an exception to the Silent-E rule:
+The following are some of the most common words that are an exception to the Silent -e rule:

 • Love: The "e" does not make the "o" long.
 Historically, English pronunciation changes have made "love" an exception.